Tellico Dam: Property acquisition and eminent domain

-The acquisition phase of the project required the usage of eminent domain, a statutory right granted to TVA at its establishment by Congress in 1933.
+The property acquisition phase of the project required the use of eminent domain, a statutory right granted to TVA at its establishment by Congress in 1933.
 This legal authority allowed TVA to take ownership of private property for uses the TVA deemed to be for public benefit.
 Many property owners concerned about seizure of land reported that TVA personnel provided "taking lines" about the extent of private land acquisition that was planned.
 Many viewed these actions as TVA overreaching their authority, provoking more public opposition to the project.
-Unlike with TVA's early hydroelectric projects, the documentation of residents relocated was based on poorly executed efforts.
-TVA officials had never documented an exact number of how many families were to be affected, even after the property acquisition process had started in 1963.
+Compared with TVA's early hydroelectric projects, the documentation of residents to be relocated was poorly executed.
+TVA officials did not document the exact number of families that were affected, even after the property acquisition process had started in 1963.
 Initial estimates suggested the removal of 600 families, whereas the actual number was closer to 350 families.
-No documentation has been made down to the individuals all of the 350 families removed.
-Most of the families mandated to move complied, but three unwilling property owners were evicted by U.S. Marshals and watched their houses being demolished as they were evicted.
-In regards to the Tellico project's impact on the area's farming industry, 330 farms along the Little Tennessee River were lost following its inundation.
+The individuals in each of these 350 families were not recorded.
+Most of the families who were required to move complied, but three unwilling property owners were evicted by U.S. Marshals and watched their houses being demolished as they were evicted.
+The Tellico project also had a significant impact on farming, with 330 farms along the Little Tennessee River lost following inundation.
 In total, $25.5 million was spent by the TVA for land acquisition.

-Construction and engineering
+Engineering and construction

+The engineering design of the Tellico Dam project consisted of a 600 ft by 129 ft concrete gravity dam with flood gates, a 2500 ft earthen dam, and an 850 ft, 500 ft navigable canal connecting the Tellico Reservoir impoundment to the Fort Loudoun impoundment of the Tennessee River.
+The dam itself created the Tellico Reservoir impoundment of the Little Tennessee River.
+The Tellico Reservoir with a full pool water capacity of 467600 acre feet, a drainage basin of 2627 mi2, and a water surface area of 14200 acre.
+Along the shoreline of the proposed reservoir, roughly 23600 acre would be acquired to be cleared and graded for future residential, commercial, industrial, and recreational area development.

 Construction on the Tellico Project began on March 7, 1967, with clearing work for the main dam structure.
 Work on the concrete structure of the dam was complete by October of the next year.
 Other portions of the dam constructed with earth fill were complete by August 1975, with the river flow from the original Little Tennessee soon forced via pump through the completed sluice gates of the main concrete dam.
 Around this time, work on coffer dams to assist with the main dam were complete.
 By the time of the forced closure of construction, work on the Tellico Project was nearly 90% complete, aside from final land clearing, recreational facility preparation, and a highway system that was nearly finished.